feedfm/Javascript-SDK/README.md

 a `Feed.Player` class, which offers a simple interface starting and stopping audio playback, and `Feed.PlayerView`, which offers a simple way to render a music player in HTML.

-This javascript library makes use of the `Audio` element and works with all browsers that support it: IE 11+, Edge 17+, Firefox 61+, Chrome 49+, and Mobile Safari 11.2+ and Safari 11.1+.
+This javascript library makes use of the `Audio` element and works with desktop browsers that support it: Edge 80+, Firefox 76+, Chrome 79+, and Safari 11.1+.

+**NOTE** - we do NOT support mobile web browsers using our Javascript SDK.
+While the Javascript SDK may have some success on mobile web browsers, we do not officially support these mobile web integrations.
+To create the best user experience, we recommend understanding these limitations prior to developing on mobile web.In general, Feed.fm best practices discourage the use of our Javascript SDK on mobile web to ensure the applications you develop are optimized for the best possible user experience.
+We recommend building native mobile applications which can utilize our iOS SDK and Android SDK.

 This library will work with the default demo credentials built into it, but you will need to get a set of production credentials from your contact at Feed.fm.